LF-digitala-kanaler/LFDS/content/components/web/page-content/tables.md

       ### Present data

       Use this type of table when you want to present data or information.
-In most cases you will find that you want to mix text in one or two columns with numbers in the other columns, as in the example-image above.
+In most cases you will find that you want to mix text in one or two columns with numbers in the other columns, as in the example image above.

       #### Modifiers